vlvagerviwager/lush-review-scraper/README.md

 The goal of this project is to set up a webpage that displays a table of all Lush products, accompanied by its Average Rating.
 Currently you must open a product and expand the Reviews header to see its Average Rating.

+## Status

+In progress - see comments in https://github.com/zky829/lush-review-scraper/blob/master/server.js.

 ## Technical details

 - Node.js